Alkylidene ketene: Properties

 Propadienone structure (with distances in pm) as reported by Brown et al.

-Despite the nature of the multiple double bonds between heavy atoms in alkylidene ketenes, they have been to shown to adopt a slightly bent geometry that is not truly fully linear.
+Despite the nature of the multiple double bonds between heavy atoms in alkylidene ketenes, they have been shown to adopt a slightly bent geometry that is not truly fully linear.
 Brown et al. found via the microwave spectra of ^{13}C-labelled propadienone the structural parameters for this species, along with observed intersystem transitions that show that it converts between equivalent bent conformations, resulting in a molecular nonrigidity.
 More recent studies of 1,2,3-triazole and imidazole-based alkylidene ketenes have confirmed similar bent structures via X-ray crystallography.

 IR and NMR analysis of the room-temperature stable 1,2,3-triazole stabilized alkylidene ketene suggests three major resonance structures as shown below.

 The alkylidene ketene group gives strong IR peaks around 2100 and 2085 cm^{−1}, similar to previously studied trapped methyleneketenes, and indicating π-backbonding character into CO. ^{13}C-NMR indicates a negative charge on the α-carbon, supporting the zwitterionic resonance structure (pictured center above).